Let’s Talk About Sex! – a collection of films exploring sex, discovery and desire.

 CRUEL INTENTIONS (1999)

-Cruel Intentions would provide a late 90s teen audience with a dark and twisted modern take on Dangerous Liaisons.
-Here the Vicomte de Valmont and Marquise de Merteuil were transformed into two privileged Manhattan step-siblings, Sebastian (Ryan Phillippe) and Kathryn (Sarah Michelle Gellar).
+Cruel Intentions would give a late 90s teen audience a dark, twisted, modern take on Dangerous Liaisons.
+Here, the Vicomte de Valmont and Marquise de Merteuil were transformed into two privileged Manhattan step-siblings, Sebastian (Ryan Phillippe) and Kathryn (Sarah Michelle Gellar).
 Following a salacious bet involving a car and anal sex, Sebastian and Katherine launch a deadly sexual game involving a new girl in town, Annette Hargrove (Reese Witherspoon) and the wide-eyed Cecile Caldwell (Selma Blair).
 Cruel Intentions is a sordid tale of wealth, manipulation, sex and control that has never been equalled or matched in its machiavellian teenage creativity.
 By the late 90s, filmmakers were joyously pushing the boundaries of what was deemed acceptable in teen filmmaking and storytelling.
 Cruel Intentions is one of the best examples of this newfound bravery.
 It’s a movie a whole generation slyly watched while their parents were out, but more than that, it’s a dark, wicked and highly sexual teenage tale that would redefine the boundaries of the teen movie.

 THIS IS NOT BERLIN (2019)

 From the Kama Sutra to Michelangelo’s David, sex is art, and art is sex.
-Throughout history, desire, beauty, and allure have been explored through paint, literature, sculpture, clay, performance, photography and film.
-Hari Sama’s semi-autobiographical, This is Not Berlin is alive with sex and rebellion, the intoxicating spirit of art and the energy of 1980s counter-culture.
+Throughout history, desire, beauty, and allure have been explored through painting, literature, sculpture, clay, performance, photography and film.
+Hari Sama’s semi-autobiographical This is Not Berlin is alive with sex and rebellion, the intoxicating spirit of art and the energy of 1980s counter-culture.
 By lacing the classic coming-of-age movie with an exploration of a newly emerging national identity and sexual freedom, Sama’s film captures the moment adolescent rebellion and art combine on the streets of Mexico City.

 Since childhood, Carlos (Xabiani Ponce de Leon) and Gera (José Antonio Toledano) have been classmates and close friends.
 Carlos lives with his younger brother and mother, who suffers from severe depression.
 In contrast, Gera’s home life is stable, with his well-to-do parents providing for his every need.
 Despite their different home lives, Gera and Carlos hold a deep friendship.
 Gera is fiery, volatile and rebellious, while Carlos is quiet and thoughtful.
 But as they sneak into an underground music club, both boys are about to find their lives, passions and loves thrown into a new and exciting adult world of rebellion, drugs, sex, and art just as AIDS rips through the city.
 Sama beautifully captures the vulnerability of young people taking their first steps into an exciting and dangerous world as Carlos and Gera’s friendship forever changes in a city that never sleeps.

 If Michael Haneke’s Benny’s Video observed and dissected the arrival of video culture and home filmmaking among early 90s teens, Antonio Campos’ 2008 feature debut Afterschool explored the arrival of internet porn, instant video sharing and YouTube.
 Antonio Campos paints a disturbing picture of a newly emerging adolescence, where online and offline personas merge.
 In Campos’ privileged boarding school, parents come to the rescue when required, and the truth is an inconvenience that costs money.
 In the hands of his young lead, Ezra Miller, a boy mildly obsessed with a new world of online porn and violence, Campos dissects the world of instant media against a backdrop of a growing wealth divide and increasing social paranoia.
 The resulting journey is profoundly uncomfortable but ahead of its time as it explores sex as a digital commodity and truth as an obstacle to progress.
-Here the young people at the heart of the story are both the manipulated and the manipulators of a brave new world.
+Here, the young people at the heart of the story are both the manipulated and the manipulators of a brave new world.

 KNIFE + HEART (2018)